 will require it to be reassessed to make sure it still meets the necessary standards following the changes.

 Our technical assessment examines how a developer's product performs in seven key areas:

 These questions make sure all products are doing what they are supposed to do, and we will ask developers to

-show us how their product improves health and wellbeing.
-For example, if an app is designed to help patients
+how their product improves health and wellbeing.
+For example, if an app is designed to help patients with

-We also ask if there is any evidence of the clinical, economic or behavioural benefits of using a product,
+We also ask if there is any evidence of the clinical, economic or behavioural benefits of using a developer's

 such as how it has helped improve symptom control, clinical outcomes or patient reported outcomes.

 Our clinical safety questions make sure that developers have taken all appropriate action to keep safe any

 their product.
 For example, with an app that reminds patients to take their medication, developers must give